lilrawry/DjangoProject1/README.md

 ## Database Configuration

-This project is configured to use SQLite locally and PostgreSQL on Render.
-The database URL is automatically configured via the `DATABASE_URL` environment variable on Render.
+This project is configured to use SQLite locally and PostgreSQL on Railway.
+The database URL is automatically configured via the `DATABASE_URL` environment variable on Railway.

+To set up a PostgreSQL database on Railway:

+1. In your Railway project, click "New" and select "Database" → "PostgreSQL"
+2. Once created, go to the Variables tab of your web service
+3. Railway will automatically add the `DATABASE_URL` variable from your PostgreSQL instance

 ## Environment Variables